Birdie0/glue-bot/README.md

     * `fplaylist` - adds a list of random tracks from your playlist in Flamingo's command style!;
   * _Monstercat_
     * `mcnow` - shows name of track, artist, album and album cover of song playing now on [Monstercat FM](https://twitch.tv/monstercat)
-    * `mctrack` - same as above but updates itself when song is changed;
+    * `mctrack` - same as above but sends a new message when song is changed;
     * `mcstop` - stop the looping;
   * _Comics_
     * `xkcd` - shows random comic from [xkcd](http://xkcd.com/);